Bandwagon Fallacy – Definition, Meaning & Examples

 0 Reviews

 If all of your friends used the APA style in their dissertation or thesis, would you do it too?
-If your answer is yes, you’ve just experienced the Bandwagon autumnacy.
+If your answer is yes, you’ve just experienced the Bandwagon Fallacy.
 This logical error occurs when one adopts a belief or behaviour simply because it is widely accepted or endorsed by others.
-If you’re interested in learning more about autumnacies and how to respond to this particular one, continue reading.
+If you’re interested in learning more about fallacies and how to respond to this particular one, continue reading.

-Bandwagon autumnacy in a nutshell
+Bandwagon fallacy in a nutshell

-Definition: Bandwagon autumnacy
+Definition: Bandwagon fallacy

 Print Your Thesis Now